5 Things To Do BEFORE You Start Sleep Coaching

 - Catch up on sleep (this means everyone!)

 When you start sleep training, expect for everyone to lose some sleep before things start to improve.
 Remember, your baby is learning a new skill here — sleep probably won’t come easily right from the beginning!
-For this reason, it’s critical that mom, dad, and baby be well-rested before starting this process.
+For this reason, it’s critical that mom, dad, and baby be well-rested before starting this process and get better sleep before things start to make the most of it!

 - Develop sleep routines (both bedtime and nap time)